albertomancino/Artificial-Intelligence-Challenges/README.md

 The students had 2 hours and half for each challenge to implement a solution using Artificial Intelligence principles and algorithms.

-The topics covered by these challenges are:
+The topics covered by these challenges are:<br/>
 **Search strategies**: uninformed search and informed search.
 Uninformed search using breadth-first search, uniform-cost search, depth-first search, depth-limited search, iterative deepening depth-first search, bidirectional search.
 Informed search using greedy best-first search, A* search.